kaycix/humboldtnativeplants/collections/_nurseries/northcoast_cnps.md

   - image_path: /assets/images/cnps/nursery_brian_7.jpg
     alt: "Browse Plants"
     title: "Browse Plants"
-    excerpt: "The nursery is open for shopping weekly during Volunteer Hours.<br/>Pricing is $5 for a 4-inch pot, $10-$12 for 1-gallon pots, or unless otherwise marked.
+    excerpt: "The nursery is currently closed to the public as it gears up for the Fall Sale.
+Browse Fall Sale inventory below.<br/>Pricing is $5 for a 4-inch pot, $10-$12 for 1-gallon pots, or unless otherwise marked.
 Cash or check only."
-    url: "/category/inventory-cnps-2022-05"
+    url: "/category/cnps-2022-fall"
     #url: "/category/cnps-master-inventory"
     btn_label: "Browse Plants"
     btn_class: "btn--primary"